UCI-GDIM32-W25/in-class-activities-Laura27Apr/README.md

 ### Activity 2
 - Q1: 10
 - Q2: 2
-- Q3: Print ¡°hello world¡± in the console every frame
+- Q3: Print â€œhello worldâ€ in the console every frame
 - Q4: MonoBehavior
-- Q5: Print ¡°x = 10¡± in the console when the program starts
+- Q5: Print â€œx = 10â€ in the console when the program starts
-- Q6: The ¡°(10)¡± is the integer assigned to show along with the text ¡°x = ¡± together that's why we need to use the ¡°+¡± sign to display ¡°x = 10¡±.
-(10) is an argument. (¡°x = 10¡± + x) is a parameter.
+- Q6: The â€œ(10)â€ is the integer assigned to show along with the text â€œx = â€ together that's why we need to use the â€œ+â€ sign to display â€œx = 10â€.
+(10) is an argument. (â€œx = 10â€ + x) is a parameter.
 - Q7: The _playerTransform variable is instantiated but never used
 - Q8: Transform.Translate should be replaced with _playerTransform.Translate